fullerfusion/ProceduralSkybox/README.md

 - URP - 17.1.0
 - Shadergraph - 17.1.0

+## Setup
+The skyboy shadergraph, subshadergraphs, & materials can be found in the Shaders folder (Assets>Shaders).
+For player and caemra movement, I'm using Unity's starter asset for Third-Person controls.
+Please do not alter or change any C# scripts or update Cinemachine to version 3.0+ as that will break the demo C# script provided.

 ## Features
-The skybox material's Inspecter has multiple properities enabled for ease of access and quick changes
+The skybox material has multiple properities enabled in the Inspector for ease of access and quick changes.
+It features the four main sky states: Sunrise, Daytime, Sunset, & Nighttime.
+These are made up of three HDR colors; Zenith, Mid, & Horizon color.

 <img width="603" alt="Screenshot 2025-06-05 at 5 59 37 AM" src="https://github.com/user-attachments/assets/74c90ab4-b707-4e0e-8043-baac513a78ee" />